-During and subsequent to the first quarter of fiscal 2017 management was in discussions with the owners of the ten mining concessions to negotiate amended payment terms acceptable to the Company and management expected to successfully conclude these negotiations.
-As such, there was no indication of impairment at June 30, 2016.
-However, subsequent to quarter end it became clear to management that it was unlikely that acceptable terms would be negotiated and the decision was taken to terminate the option agreement.
-An impairment charge will be recorded in second quarter 2017 for the full amount of the La Lajita resource property which was \$8,131,183 at June 30, 2016.
+During fiscal 2017 management attempted to negotiate amended option payment terms acceptable to the Company, however, during the second quarter it became clear to management that it was unlikely that acceptable terms would be negotiated and the decision was taken to terminate the option agreement.
+An impairment charge has been recorded in the second quarter for the full amount of the La Lajita resource property.